flymke/movie-discovery-plugin/README.txt

 Movie Discovery is a system that helps website owners offer their users professional, award winning movies on topics related to the websitesÕ articles and blog posts.
 It also helps filmmakers reach their audiences and monetize their content.

-This plugin gathers movies by keywords set up on your website.
+This plugin gathers movies by keywords that you have set up on your website.
-The movie that fits best those keywords will be presented as poster with a link to buy or rent the movie.
+The movie that fits best will be presented as a poster with a link to buy or rent that movie.

+After somebody has bought a movie, you will receive affiliate money.
+You affiliate account can be reviewed at http://pap.movie-discovery.com.

 = Features =